Recipes that welcome

 Sharing a meal

-Try our featured recipe from a Ukrainian newcomer, and check out other great suggestions from newcomers and Welcomers to create meals that will help everyone make new connections and discover that we all share a common desire for the warmth and joy of belonging.
+Try our featured recipe from a Ukrainian newcomer, and check out other great suggestions from newcomers and Welcomers.
+You can create meals that help everyone discover that we all share a common desire for the warmth and joy of belonging.

 Featured recipe